vzhang90/MechaCar_Statistical_Analysis/README.md

 ---

 ## Study Design: MechaCar vs Competition
-Additional statistical studies can be performed to further quantify how the MechCar performs against the competition if obtaining more data:
+Additional statistical studies can be performed to further quantify how the MechCar vehicles perform against the competition if obtaining more data:
 1) compartmentalizing fuel efficiency between Highway and City MPG
 2) sales & total revenue of each competitor model to quantify consumer sentiment 3) company's balance sheet primarily based off EBITDA to infer focus in promoting brand recognition vs R&D